Hidden Poison: Machine Unlearning Enables Camouflaged Poisoning Attacks: Introduction

 While such dynamic settings clearly increase the applicability of ML models, they also make them more vulnerable.
 Specifically, they open models up to new methods of attack by malicious actors aiming to sabotage the model.
 In this work, we introduce a new type of data poisoning attack on models that \emph{unlearn} training datapoints.
 We call these \emph{camouflaged data poisoning attacks}.

-The attack takes place in two phases.
+The attack takes place in two phases (\pref{fig:attack_pipeline}).
 In the first stage, before the model is trained, the attacker adds a set of carefully designed points to the training data, consisting of a \emph{poison} set and a \emph{camouflage} set.
 The model's behaviour should be similar whether it is trained on either the training data, or its augmentation with both the poison and camouflage sets.
 In the second phase, the attacker triggers an unlearning request to delete the \emph{camouflage} set after the model is trained.
 That is, the model must be updated to behave as though it were only trained on the training set plus the poison set.
 At this point, the attack is fully realized, and the model's performance suffers in some way.

-While such an attack could harm the model by several metrics, in this paper, we focus on \emph{targeted} poisoning attacks -- that is, poisoning attacks where the goal is to misclassify one particular point in the training set.
-Our contributions are the following: \begin{enumerate} \item We introduce \emph{camouflaged data poisoning} attacks, demonstrating a new attack vector in dynamic settings including \emph{machine unlearning}. \item We realize these attacks in the targeted poisoning setting, giving an algorithm based on the gradient-matching approach of~\cite{GeipingFHCTMG21}.
-In order to make the model behavior comparable to as if the poison set were absent, we construct the camouflage set by generating a new set of points that \emph{undoes} the impact of the poison set, an idea which may be of broader interest to the data poisoning community. \item We demonstrate the efficacy of these attacks on a variety of models (SVMs and neural networks) and datasets (CIFAR-10~\citep{Krizhevsky09}, Imagenette~\citep{imagenette}, and Imagewoof~\citep{imagenette}).
+While such an attack could harm the model by several metrics, in this paper, we focus on \emph{targeted} poisoning attacks -- that is, poisoning attacks where the goal is to misclassify a specific point in the test set.
+Our contributions are the following: \begin{enumerate}[topsep=0pt] \item We introduce \emph{camouflaged data poisoning} attacks, demonstrating a new attack vector in dynamic settings including \emph{machine unlearning} (\pref{fig:attack_pipeline}). \item We realize these attacks in the targeted poisoning setting, giving an algorithm based on the gradient-matching approach of~\citet{GeipingFHCTMG21}.
+In order to make the model behavior comparable to as if the poison set were absent, we construct the camouflage set by generating a new set of points that \emph{undoes} the impact of the poison set.
+We thus identify a new technical question of broader interest to the data poisoning community: Can one nullify a data poisoning attack by only \emph{adding} points? \item We demonstrate the efficacy of these attacks on a variety of models (SVMs and neural networks) and datasets (CIFAR-10~\citep{Krizhevsky09}, Imagenette~\citep{imagenette}, and Imagewoof~\citep{imagenette}).

 \end{enumerate}